112gripes/112gripes.github.io/112-gripes-about-the-french_pdftotext.md

 <div id="43"><em>43.
 “French cities are filthy.”</em></div>

 They are certainly dirtier today than they were before the war.
-The French haven't had paint for a long time.
+The French haven’t had paint for a long time.

 In some cities and districts, the acute shortage of gasoline prevents refuse trucks from making daily rounds.